C0D1NG/Development/README.md

 # Welcome to C0D1NG 🥳

-C0D1NG is an organization that helps everyone to contribute to open source projects.
+C0D1NG is an organization that helps everyone contribute to open source projects.

 ---

 ### This is an open-source repository that collects different projects.

-# Make some awesome projects, put them in your directory and create a pull request.
+Make some awesome projects, put them in your directory, and create a pull request.

 ---